 The Factor-Inwentash Faculty of Social Work offers several collaborative interdisciplinary specializations.
-Information about each program is available on the Faculty website at www.socialwork.utoronto.ca/programs/msw-and-phd-collaborative-specializations/.
+Information about each program is available on the Faculty website.
 Please review programs specific to PhD students.
 Students apply directly to these programs.
-Please note that students who participate in these interdisciplinary programs must meet all the requirements of the collaborative specialization in addition to the doctoral degree requirements of the Factor-Inwentash Faculty of Social Work in order to graduate.
+Please note that students who take part in these interdisciplinary programs must meet all the requirements of the collaborative specialization in addition to the doctoral degree requirements of the Factor-Inwentash Faculty of Social Work in order to graduate.